lucaslvs/kgb/README.md

 ## Usage

-To perform the crawler it is necessary to follow the following steps:
+To perform the crawler, open your terminal follow the steps below:

 - install the dependencies